gojimmypi/wolfssh/examples/ESP8266-SSH-Server/README.md

 ## ESP8266 Toolchain

+This section is only needed for users not using VisualGDB.
+Otherwise, see the [VisualGDB Tutorials](https://visualgdb.com/w/tutorials/tag/esp8266/).

 Install the latest [ESP8266 Toolchain](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/windows-setup.html).

 To use a dual Windows/Linux (WSL) option, consider a shared directory such as `C:\ESP8288\esp\`